euvaldez/message_bird_client/README.md

 Assignment for Message Bird
 ========================

-In this assignment I implement a website where I can send sms messages to my phone using the API provided by the company.
+I implement a website where I can send sms messages to any phone using MessageBird API.

 What's inside?
 --------------